 Being part of a group and having a specific responsibility in that group also increased employees’ motivation.
 Workers want to feel that their personal goals and development goals align with their team’s overall goals and that their work is valuable.

-Here are the basics of the two theories, according to McGregor’s 1960 book The Human Side of Enterprise:
+Here are the basics of the two management theories, according to McGregor’s 1960 book, The Human Side of Enterprise:

-The human relations movement was a crucial event in management history and a major contribution to today’s leadership style.
+The human relations movement was a crucial event in management history and a significant contribution to today’s leadership types.
 The behavioral sciences helped managers and theorists understand how to increase productivity by ditching the primary focus on organizations over their workers.

 Some aspects of human relations management can be applied to the modern workplace.
 There are a few positive actions businesses can take to improve employee performance.

 Employees look to managers and leaders for guidance and assistance.
 For this reason, striving for self-improvement, improving your leadership skills and deepening your understanding of human capital management when you’re in a leadership position are crucial.

 Additionally, organizations like the American Management Association offer in-person seminars as well as online educational materials.
 And HR software providers can be excellent resources for human relationship management education.
 For example, the best HR software solutions grant you access to self-guided learning platforms through which you can build your management skills.